-Tim also did not want to organize just another 5K race, as the market is oversaturated with 5K events.
-Tim pitched the idea of organizing a half marathon, since those are popular and there's not too many in our area.
-And a half marathon would allow local runners a qualifying race before registration opens for the Pikes Peak Ascent.
+Mike Shafai and John Gardner were all for the idea.
+In fact, they wanted to offer a half marathon distance, instead of a typical 5K or 10K.
+Tim agreed with the half marathon distance, since those are popular and there's not too many in our area.
+And a half marathon would allow local runners a last-chance qualifying race before registration opens for the Pikes Peak Ascent.
 A 5K would be included, but the focus would be the half marathon.

 It didn't take a lot of convincing.
 The PPRR board agreed to enter the partnership with Tim Bergsten, and thus the Super Half was born.

 The first year was 2012.
 There was not a lot of time to get all the ducks in order, but between Tim and PPRR volunteers (mostly Pat Lockhart, Heather Evans, Mike Shafai, Larry Miller), the prep work was all completed.
 A good turnout of 367 Half Marathon and 399 5K finishers turned out the first year.
 Many in the 5K were really in the party mood, as kids rode bicycles, and a couple of runners brought their donkeys, which police and park and rec didn't appreciate.